nhsengland/it-standards/application-development/common-dev/readme.md

 * MUST use the [standard license and copyright](application-development/common-dev/code-license-and-copyright.md).
 * MUST follow the [NHS](https://service-manual.nhs.uk/) and [UK Government](https://www.gov.uk/service-manual) (Cabinet Office Government Digital Service) Design Manual's.
 * MUST follow the security guidelines set out by the National Cyber Security Centre (NCSC).
 * MUST meet the accessibility requirements contained in the [GDS Service Manual](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction#meeting-government-accessibility-requirements).
 See also the [Accessibility page](application-development/common-dev/accessibility).
+Accessibility is also a legal requirement.
 * SHOULD follow the security guidelines set out by NIST.

 ## Good Practice